Serangoon MRT station: North East Line

-Circle line
+Circle Line

 In October 1999, it was announced that Serangoon station would interchange with a proposed MRT line linking Buona Vista and Paya Lebar via Bishan and Serangoon.
-Provisions were made for the existing NEL station to link with the future Circle line (CCL) platforms.
+Provisions were made for the existing NEL station to link with the future Circle Line (CCL) platforms.
 In January 2003, the LTA announced that Serangoon CCL station would be constructed as part of CCL Stage 3 (CCL3).
 The 5.7 km segment consisted of five stations, between the Bartley and Marymount stations, and was expected to be completed by early 2008.
 The contract for the construction of the CCL station was awarded to a joint venture of Shanghai Tunnel Engineering Co (Singapore) Pte Ltd, Woh Hup and Alpine Mayreder.
 The S$155.95 million (US$ million) contract included the construction of 3.8 km of bored tunnels.

 Due to a build-up of pressure while boring the CCL tunnels, white foam appeared at the junction of Serangoon Avenue 2 and Avenue 3, leading to the temporary closure of one lane at the junction in February 2005.
 Tunneling works were suspended to ease the pressure build-up.
 As the tunnels underneath the NEL station were being excavated later that month, the contractors encountered a large amount of groundwater that seeped into the work site.
 This led to ground settlement and the sinking of the NEL station by 1 cm.
 Excavation works were suspended as water was being pumped out.
 As a precautionary measure, NEL trains had to slow down when arriving or departing from the station.
-A new tunnel design was implemented, with new construction methods such as jet grouting and a more comprehensive monitoring system to detect any further settlement of the NEL tunnels and the viaduct.
+The tunnel was redesigned, and new construction methods such as jet grouting and a more comprehensive monitoring system were implemented to detect any further settlement of the NEL tunnels and the viaduct.

-With the Nicoll Highway collapse in April 2004, the opening of the entire line was expected to be delayed to 2010, as the LTA hoped to open all five stages at one go.
-In January 2008, transport minister Raymond Lim announced that CCL3 would open ahead of schedule in the middle of 2009.
-As later announced by the transport minister in February 2009, CCL3 opened for service on 30 May 2009.
+With the Nicoll Highway collapse in April 2004, the opening of the entire line was expected to be delayed to 2010, as the LTA hoped to open all five stages at once.
+In January 2008, transport minister Raymond Lim announced that CCL3 would open by the middle of 2009.
+As later announced by the transport minister in February 2009, CCL3 opened for service on 28 May 2009.

 As part of a joint emergency preparedness exercise by the LTA and train operators SBS Transit and SMRT, security screenings were held at this station on 7 December 2021.
 The screening machines deployed for the exercise included metal detectors and X-Ray machines to check commuters' belongings.
 Such exercises were conducted to test established response protocols and maintain vigilance for quicker and more effective responses during emergencies and heightened security situations.